JoanStinson/JoanStinson/README.md

 ### Hello there! 👋🏻

 - 🏅 I'm currently working on becoming a Lead Game Developer.
-- 📚 I'm currently learning how to manage people better.
+- 📚 I'm currently learning how to manage teams better.
 - 😂 Fun fact: I press the hotkey to indent code every 2 seconds.

 <br>